exalens/community/README.md

 #### Edit CortexProbe:
 - Locate the `CortexProbe` data collector, which should be running on the cortex machine.
 - Click to edit the CortexProbe.
 Here, you should find the status marked as `Connected`.
-  - If the status is not `Connected`, ensure that the data collector service is running properly.

 #### Specify the Interface to Monitor:
 - In the edit mode, you will have the option to specify or change the interface name that you want to monitor.